RP-12000/pianotilespro/README.md

 The game has a very basic user system.

-All user data is stored in a folder called **Users** in the same directory of the application
+All user data is stored in a folder called **Users** in the same directory of the application.

-On the first time you start the game, it will run a simple check to see that all the charts exists and are not corrupted
+On the first time you start the game, it will run a simple check to see that all the charts exists and are not corrupted.

-Then it will create the **Users** folder for you and generate a user called **Userxxxxxxxxxx** where **x** represents a digit between 0 and 9
+Then it will create the **Users** folder for you and generate a user called **Userxxxxxxxxxx** where **x** represents a digit between 0 and 9.

-After you close the application, an **Userxxxxxxxxxx.ptpuser** file will appear in the **Users** folder
+After you close the application, an **Userxxxxxxxxxx.ptpuser** file will appear in the **Users** folder.

 You can change the filename to change the username.

-Every time you close the application your data is saved in that .ptpuser file
+Every time you close the application your data is saved in that .ptpuser file.

-If you choose to reset your userdata in the Settings page, you will find a file that ends in ".userarchive" with the same username within the **Users** folder
+If you choose to reset your userdata in the Settings page, you will find a file that ends in ".userarchive" with the same username within the **Users** folder.

 That is your data before it was reset.
 You can change the file type back to .ptpuser to revert the changes, or you can delete it permanently.